 Work on the headland commenced on July 15, 1891.
 After an approach to the site from the harbor’s breakwater was cleared, blasting for the foundation of the lighthouse was carried out in August and September.
 Construction continued uninterrupted through the summer and fall, and the lighthouse and fog signal were finished in November, when the fog signal was tested and found to function satisfactorily.
-Too late to be of service that season, the station was put into operation on April 15, 1892, with Charles Lederle as its first keeper.
+Too late to be of service that season, the station was put into operation on April 15, 1892, with Charles Lederle as its first head keeper and Henry Spurbeck as assistant keeper.

 A well, fourteen feet deep and with a diameter of ten feet, was blasted into the rock at the station in 1906.
 A brick arch, fitted with a manhole cover covered the well.
-The water for the steam fog signal was originally extracted from Agate Bay and piped to the station, but in 1922, the year the signal was changed to a diaphone, the water supply for the fog signal was switched to the well.
+The water for the steam fog signal was switched from the pipeline running to the bay to the well in 1922.

-In 1921, the kerosene light used in the Fresnel lens was replaced by an electric light that increased the light’s power from 30,000 candlepower to 230,000 candlepower.
+The source of the light used in the Fresnel lens was switched from kerosene to incandescent oil vapor in 1909, and in 1921, electricity was introduced, which increased the light’s power from 30,000 candlepower to 230,000 candlepower.
+Also in 1921, the fog signal was changed to an air diaphone sounding a group of three blasts each minute.
 The fourth-order Fresnel lens, a revolving four-sided lens that had replaced the original fixed lens in 1907, was removed in 1969 and transferred to the Inland Seas Maritime Museum.
 In its place, a twenty-four-inch aerobeacon was installed that rotates every twenty seconds to produce the following signature: 0.4 seconds of light, 4.6 seconds of darkness, 0.4 seconds of light, and 14.6 seconds of darkness.
 This beacon remains in use today.

 Visitors to the lighthouse can tour three buildings: 1) The light tower, whose forty steps wind up through the four stories to the lantern room.
-The bottom story of the tower originally served as the bedroom for the second assistant keeper.
+The bottom story of the tower originally served as the bedroom for the second assistant keeper, a position added to the station in 1908.
 2) The assistant keeper’s dwelling – a two-story wooden structure that has been restored to the late 1880s era.
 3) The pilothouse from the ore carrier Frontenac.